ImtiazVision/React/README.md

 React provides a straightforward API, so there is no steep learning curve.
 There are just a few techniques to learn.
 The code for creating UI 'components' (i.e., buttons, etc.) is straightforward since there is very little boilerplate code, making the library very accessible.

+React can be used to manipulate portions of HTML or full pages.
+This is known as the "Widget" strategy, in which some pages are still rendered on and supplied by a backend server while react handles the rest of the page.

 **Reminder** Focus more on building a working application rather than tools and features.
 We will learn them as we go along.
 It is a process and it will take time.

 **Packages/Libraries**